AtmaBuster/pksuperbox/README.md

 PK Super Box is an application to replicate the features of "Pokémon Bank" and "Pokémon Home", but for the generation 1-3 Pokémon games as well as ROM hacks.

+# Compatibility

+Releases will have a `.exe` file bundled in.
+There's no guarantee it will be compatible with anything other than the version of Windows that I run.
+Anybody should be able to run it from source, with the only dependency being `pygame`.
+The `im_rip.py` script also depends on `PIL`.

 # Supported games

 Currently supported games are: